djb-rh/gate-monitor/README.md

 A Particle project named gate-monitor

+This just needs an LCD connected to I2C port and listens to the cloud for main_gate_1 and clubhouse_gate_1 events and prints an open/closed state when it sees those.

 ## Welcome to your project!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for gate-monitor.